mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 When using the *localhost exceptions*, your privileges on the system are very restricted.
 Now, I do have access.
 So I can create my *first user*.
 I'm going to create this user on the *admin database*, because this is going to be an *administrative super user*, and I'm going to use the *route built-in role*.
 I'm using the *db.createUser* method to create a user on the *admin database*.
 I've specified the *user name and the password*, as well as the *role I want to be associated to this user*.

-The username and password are used for the authentication steps, and this array of roles is used for authorization.

-I've specified the built-in role route, which provides the highest level of privilege action across all database resources.

-I do want to note, MongoDB3.6 adds some additional user authentication restrictions in the form of an IP whitelist, meaning that the roles granted to a user depend on what IP they connect from.
+The *username and password* are used for the *authentication steps*, and this array of roles is used for *authorization*.
+I've specified the *built-in role route*, which provides the highest level of privilege action across all database resources.
+I do want to note, *MongoDB 3.6* adds some additional *user authentication restrictions* in the form of an *IP whitelist*, meaning that the roles granted to a user depend on what *IP they connect from*.

 It's a little advanced for this course, but if you want to learn more, make sure to check our documentation on db.createUser or the Create User command.